marcusoftnet/marcusoftnet.github.io/_pages/talks.md

 The session can be run in several different modes:

-- As a pure presentation where I pick my own favourites (most boring)
+- As a pure presentation where I pick my own favorites (most boring)
-- As an interactive big room presentation where audience votes for the items they like the most (require access to www.heroku.comm, interactive and interest-driven)
+- As an interactive big room presentation where audience votes for the items they like the most (require access to <www.heroku.com>, interactive and interest-driven)
 - As a master class where I coach one team around their board and other people listen in / watches us go through some of the items on the list that the team likes the best. (great for that one team and might be the things that the others doesn't really want to see)

 ### Outcomes